For Canada's 151st birthday, here are 151 little-known facts

 148. Canada has the world’s longest recreational trail

-The Trans Canada Trail, rebranded in 2016 as the Great Trail, is scheduled to be complete this year in time for Canada’s 150th birthday.
+The Trans Canada Trail, rebranded in 2016 as the Great Trail, was scheduled to be completed last year in time for Canada’s 150th birthday.

 Begun in 1992, it winds through 15,000 communities all 13 provinces and territories for a length of 24,000 km.